Learn to Hunt Turkeys | Washington State

 Fee Structure: Our goal is to provide a quality experience and create value for your time and resources invested with us.
 We ask for final payment at the end of the course to allow for participants to evaluate what the experience is personally worth.

-Included with Instruction: Gourmet meals prepared by our professional Danish chef (locally grown and wild food, breakfast, lunch & dinner - Thursday Lunch to Sunday Lunch), turkey call and Buck knife (both yours to keep), course materials, tools, and equipment, on-site camping (camping tents available on a limited basis, and upgraded accommodations available), guest speakers, lively dialogue, and inclusion in our community network of past participants.
+Included in Course: Expert instruction and mentoring by Bruce McGlenn (present for entire course) and other guest instructors, gourmet meals prepared by our professional Danish chef (locally grown and wild food, breakfast, lunch & dinner), turkey call and Buck knife (both yours to keep), course materials, tools, and equipment, on-site camping (camping tents available on a limited basis, and upgraded accommodations available), lively dialogue, and inclusion in our community network of past participants; and an optional pre-hunt planning meeting in the Seattle area a few weeks prior.

 History & Philosophy of the Hunt